David Teniers the Younger: Initial career in Antwerp

+A David Teniers is recorded in the Antwerp records as having been issued in 1635 a passport to visit Paris.
+The artist likely also travelled to England as on 29 December 1635 of the same year he signed in Dover a contract with the Antwerp art dealer Chrisostomos van Immerseel, then resident in England.
 Rubens received in 1636 a commission from King Philip IV of Spain to create a series of mythological paintings to decorate the Torre de la Parada, a hunting lodge of the King near Madrid.
 The mythological scenes depicted in the series were largely based on the Metamorphoses of Ovid.
 Rubens realized this important commission with the assistance of a large number of Antwerp painters such as Jacob Jordaens, Cornelis de Vos, Jan Cossiers, Peter Snayers, Thomas Willeboirts Bosschaert, Theodoor van Thulden, Jan Boeckhorst, Peeter Symons, Jacob Peter Gowy and others, who worked after Rubens' modellos.
 Teniers was also invited to participate in this project and make a picture after Rubens' design.
 That painting is considered lost.

-Teniers married into the famous Brueghel artist family when Anna Brueghel, daughter of Jan Brueghel the Elder, became his wife on 22 July 1637.
-Rubens, who had been the guardian of Anna Brueghel after her father's death, was a witness at the wedding.
-Through his marriage Teniers was able to cement a close relationship with Rubens who had been a good friend and frequent collaborator with his wife's father.
-This is borne out by the fact that at the baptism of the first of the couple's seven children David Teniers III, Rubens' second wife, Hélène Fourment, was the godmother.
-Around this time Teniers started to gain a reputation as an artist and he received many commissions.
-The Guild of St George (Oude Voetboog Guild), a local militia in Antwerp, commissioned a group portrait in 1643 (Hermitage Museum).